Listen to this article.

 They are not always safe or harmless.
 Even some claims made of ‘natural’ ingredients can be risky too to people with medical conditions or on certain medications.

-A lot of researches had shown that they are not 100% proven and lack enough scientific data to back up the maker’s claims.
+A lot of research had shown that they are not 100% proven and lack enough scientific data to back up the maker’s claims.
 This somehow can be harmful to consumers!

 NEVER take any of these supplements in high dosage unless recommended or prescribed by your medical healthcare experts.
 Overdose may lead to more serious health issues such as liver or kidney failures, irregular heartbeat, mental concentration, or even death!

 You must follow all the directions on the label and package of the product supplements.
-Again, get advice from your medical healthcare experts about your current medical conditions, any allergies, or currently taking any medications.
+Again, get advice from your healthcare expert about your current medical conditions, any allergies, or if currently taking any medications.

-For further clarifications of the possible dangers of dietary supplements, you may want to check HERE.
+For further clarifications of the possible dangers of dietary supplements, you may want to check (1)

-Leave me a comment if you have any, and be happy to reply back in within 24 hours.
+Leave me a comment if you have and I will speed back within 24 hours.

 Don’t forget to always Exercise at Home!